Ftm-amani/jet-tip/README.md

-# simple-calculator
+# jet-tip
-a simple calculator with jetpack compose
+a simple tip with jetpack compose